Overview

-Colormeter is a wearable and app system that visualizes emotional states in children with Borderline Personality Disorder.
-As UX/UI Designer, I translated user research into paper prototypes and wireframes, shaping an intuitive and empathetic interface that makes emotional patterns understandable and actionable.
+Colormeter is a app concept that visualizes emotional states of young people with Borderline Personality Disorder.
+As UX/UI Designer, I translated user research into paper prototypes and tested wireframes, shaping an intuitive and empathetic interface that makes emotional patterns understandable and actionable.
 The project was awarded at the German UPA UX Challenge 2019.

 Role